Indian Giant Squirrel

 - Malabar giant squirrels are nicknamed “rainbow squirrels” due to their unique coloring.

-- The Indian giant squirrel is the state animal of Maharashtra, in India.
+- The Indian giant squirrel is the state animal of Maharashtra, India.

 - Malabar giant squirrels are arboreal, spending most of their time in trees.